yusufyilmz/react-glovo-stores/readme.md

 - Open stores should display a message that says: "Open right now"
 - Closed stores should display a message that says: "Next opening time: [day of the week] at [hour]"
 - Closed stores should be displayed last
-- If all the stores of a category are closed, the category itself should be closed (feel free to interpret it as you want)
+- If all the stores of a category are closed, the category itself should be closed
 - You should be able to filter by tags